sebastianromerocruz/CS3113-material/README.md

 (I need to see everything so I can help you).
 Do not email screenshots of your code.

-**Slack Server**: We will be using Slack to answer quick questions that you may have about the course throughout the summer; please click [**here**](https://join.slack.com/t/slack-v0o3051/shared_invite/zt-1vgnlp091-3rHFzfkFold83o7tN7cJEQ) to join.
+**Slack Server**: We will be using Slack to answer quick questions that you may have about the course throughout the summer; the join link will be provided during the first day of class.
 While I’m usually pretty lax in terms of behavior in our server (see: #off-topic), this server is still a university environment and should be treated as such.
 Be respectful to me, your course assistant, and to your fellow students.
 Please adhere to the following rules:

 - Do not post your homework assignment code, or anybody else's, on this server.
 Doing so will have you automatically banned and flagged for plagiarism.
 You may, however, share small code blocks that don’t give away your implementation in order to ask questions.